CS506/fall2016-group1/docs/sprint1/metrics.md

 # Sprint 1 Metric Measurements

+These metrics are measured against the [baselined-requirements](./baselined-requirements.md).
+The [revised-requirements](./revised-requirements.md) show any changes made to the baselined requirements after taking these measurements.

 ## Requirements Phase

-These metrics are measured against the [baselined-requirements](./baselined-requirements.md).

 Metric | Value
 --- | ---